-Obviously the ability to do math in your head is a very important skill for children to master, and it will be useful to them throughout their lives.
-It is really worth the effort in getting your kids interested and excited about math because there is research showing that children’s proficiency in math correlates strongly with their future earnings, and a good way to go about doing this is by helping them become really good at mental math.
+The ability to do math in your head is a very important skill for children to master, and it will be useful to them throughout their lives.
+It is worth the effort to get your kids interested and excited about math because there is research showing that children’s proficiency in math correlates strongly with their future earnings, and an excellent way to go about doing this is by helping them become good at mental math.

-Learning to do mental math takes a lot of hard work, practice and can be a bit difficult, but as with most things, the more your kids practice the better at it they will become.
-Before getting to the really cool part of mental math (the tricks), your kids need to have a solid foundation in basic math facts.
-They should be able to quickly add and subtract numbers from 1-20, know their multiplication tables up to the 12s, and know basic division.
-Once that is mastered, they can move onto the fun stuff and learn all the neat tricks that will make them love math and really excel at school.
+Learning to do mental math takes a lot of hard work, practice and can be a bit difficult, but as with most things, the more your kids’ practice, the better at it they will become.
+Before getting to the cool part of mental math (the tricks), your kids need to have a solid foundation in basic math facts.
+They should be able to add and subtract numbers from 1-20 quickly, know their multiplication tables up to the 12s, and understand basic division.
+Once that is mastered, they can move onto the fun stuff and learn all the neat tricks that will make them love math and excel at school.

-This post has a mix of resources that can help with mastery of basic math, as well as resources that are helpful for learning mental math tricks.
+This post has a mix of resources that can help with mastery of basic math, as well as resources that help learn mental math tricks.

 Free Online Mental Math Games

-- Mission 2110 Mental Maths is a very fun and slick game for children in grades 4 to 6.
+- Mission 2110 Mental Maths is an enjoyable and slick game for children in grades 4 to 6.

 - Topmarks has a great list of mental math games with appropriate ages listed.

-- Math Blasters has been around for a while, but it is definitely worth a look.
-There are lots of different forms for Math Blasters you can get it as an app, as a Nintendo DS game or play it directly on the Jumpstart site.
+- Math Blasters has been around for a while, but it is worth a look.
+There are lots of different forms for Math Blasters.
+You can get it as an app, like a Nintendo DS game, or play it directly on the Jumpstart site.

-- Math Playground is a good mental math game for grade 4-6.
+- Math Playground is an excellent mental math game for grades 4-6.

-There are lots of great math books that give really good overviews of the best mental math strategies and tricks that are useful for kids to learn.
-It was a little hard to narrow down the list so we are including all of our favourites.
+There are lots of great math books that give excellent overviews of the best mental math strategies and tricks that are useful for kids to learn.
+It was a little hard to narrow down the list, so we are including all of our favorites.
 Check your local library for these titles, as they are all pretty popular books and will probably be available (for free!)

-- The Verbal Math Lesson Level 1: Step-by-Step Math without Pencil or Paper (for ages 5-7) is a popular book with homeschoolers.
-This series has three levels that correspond to grade levels, so level one is for kids in grade one, etc. Verbal math is basically the same idea as mental math and this book is a good starting point to help your kids begin to learn how to do math in their head.
+- The Verbal Math Lesson Level 1: Step-by-Step Math Without Pencil or Paper (for ages 5-7) is a popular book with homeschoolers.
+This series has three levels that correspond to grade levels, so level one is for kids in grade one, etc. Verbal math is the same idea as mental math, and this book is a good starting point to help your kids begin to learn how to do math in their heads.

-- Greg Tang has a really cool series of books are a slightly different approach to mental math.
+- Greg Tang has a cool series of books that are a slightly different approach to mental math.
 There are seven books in this series including Math Fables (ages 3-6), Math for All Seasons(ages 5-8), Math-terpieces (ages 5-9), The Grapes of Math (ages 7-12), Math Appeal (ages 7-12), The Best of Times (ages 7-12) and Math Potatoes (ages 7-12).
-These books helps students learn to manipulate groups of objects in their mind using rhyming couplets, riddles, and visual clues.
-Also check out Greg Tang Math.com.
+These books help students learn to manipulate groups of objects in their mind using rhyming couplets, riddles, and visual clues.
+Also, check out Greg Tang Math.com.

 - Daily Mental Math Series have workbooks for kids in grade 2 to grade 10.
 They are great for math practice to improve kid’s mental math skills